Amateur Sports Act of 1978

-The Amateur Sports Act of 1978, signed by President Jimmy Carter, established the United States Olympic Committee (now United States Olympic & Paralympic Committee) and provides for national governing bodies for each Olympic sport.
+The Amateur Sports Act of 1978, signed by President Jimmy Carter, gave official recognition to the United States Olympic Committee (now United States Olympic & Paralympic Committee) and provides for national governing bodies for each Olympic sport.
 The Act provides important legal protection for individual athletes.

 Background

 Prior to the adoption of the Act in 1978, the Amateur Athletic Union (AAU) represented the United States on international competition matters and regulated amateur sports generally.
 By default, it became the national arbiter of amateur standing – and thus eligibility – for U.S. entrants to the then all-amateur Olympic Games.
-Avery Brundage, who held similar declaratory power as IOC President from 1952–72, had assumed the office after heading the AAU.
+Avery Brundage, who held similar declaratory power as IOC President from 1952 to 1972, had assumed the office after heading the AAU.

 The AAU had adopted arbitrary rules which prohibited women from participating in running events and prohibited any runner who had raced in the same event as a runner with a shoe-company sponsorship.
 Congress adopted the Act in response to criticisms of the AAU, effectively removing that organization from any governance role.

 The AAU now continues as a voluntary organization largely promoting youth sports.
 While it still has a major role in promoting track, it is now best known for sponsoring youth basketball competitions.